ibexa/documentation-developer/docs/guide/controllers.md

 Query Type is an object that builds a Query.
 It is different from [Public API queries](../api/public_php_api.md).

-To make a new Query Type available to the Query Controller, you need to create a PHP class that implements the QueryType interface, then register it as such in the Service Container.
+To make a new Query Type available to the Query Controller, you need to create a PHP class that implements the QueryType interface, then register it as such in the [service container](service_container.md).

-For more information about the [Service Container on its documentation page](service_container.md).

 ### The QueryType interface